Charles de Lannoy, 1st Prince of Sulmona

 Charles de Lannoy (c.
 1487 - 23 September 1527) was a soldier and statesman from the Low Countries in service of the Habsburg Emperors Maximilian I and Charles V.

 Early life

 He was a member of the noble House of Lannoy.
 Charles de Lannoy was born the younger son of Jean IV de Lannoy, Lord of Mingoval, himself nephew of Jean III de Lannoy.
 His mother was Philipotte de Lalaing (c.
 1487).
+He took service with the Emperor Maximilian I and won distinction for bravery and leadership, serving in the Low Countries and Italy.